Fatal Fury Special: Reception

-All four reviewers of EGM complained of the severe echo effect in the audio of the SNES version, and two of them said that some of the moves are hard to pull off.
+All four reviewers of EGM complained about the severe echo effect in the audio of the SNES version, and two of them said that some of the moves are hard to pull off.
 However, they commented that the graphics, while a step down from the Neo Geo version, are still relatively sharp, and judged it an overall good conversion.
 GamePro was less pleased with the conversion, and remarked that the graphics and controls are vastly inferior to those of the Neo Geo version.
 They also criticized the special moves which are activated when a character is near death as a "cheesy way of evening things out between players of varying skill levels."
-Next Generation also gave it a negative review, though almost solely for its perceived lack of originality, commenting that "sprite-based 2D fighting games are a dime a dozen, and in spite of the impressive Dolby Surround, all this one really has going it is sheer size: 15 characters ... and five special moves apiece, some of which are slick, but none of which you haven't pulled off it some other game of its ilk."
+Next Generation also gave it a negative review, though almost solely for its perceived lack of originality, saying that "sprite-based 2D fighting games are a dime a dozen, and in spite of the impressive Dolby Surround, all this one really has going it is sheer size: 15 characters ... and five special moves apiece, some of which are slick, but none of which you haven't pulled off it some other game of its ilk."

-Jeff Gerstmann of GameSpot, reviewing the Xbox Live Arcade release, remarked that the game is emulated well, and approved of the fact that it emulates the Neo Geo home version rather than the arcade version.
+Jeff Gerstmann of GameSpot, reviewing the Xbox Live Arcade release, remarked the game is emulated well, and approved of the fact that it emulates the Neo Geo home version rather than the arcade version.
 He stated that the game itself is good compared to other Neo Geo fighters of its time, but would probably not appeal to modern players who are not already familiar with the Fatal Fury franchise.
 In a 1996 retrospective review, Maximum commented that Fatal Fury Special "tweaked the gameplay of Fatal Fury 2 overly very superficially, and the main selling point lay with the number of combatants".
 However, they praised the more hectic pace of the game, and gave it 3 out of 5 stars.